ewoodhead/npa-hierarchy/README.md

 The library can handle problems consisting of the maximisation or minimisation of the quantum expectation value of a linear combination of projection operators (i.e., a Bell operator) subject to zero or more equality constraints on the expectation values of such operators.
 The number of parties, inputs, and outputs is arbitrary.
 It works with the [SDPA family](http://sdpa.sourceforge.net/) of semidefinite programming solvers.

 It is written in and for Common Lisp (currently, specifically the SBCL implementation), but you don't necessarily have to know Lisp in order to use it.
-It tries to use notation similar to what one would use in a research paper.
+It tries to use notation similar to what you might see in a research paper.
 For example, the code you need to type to maximise CHSH at level 1 + A B of the hierarchy is just
 ```
 (solve-problem
  (maximise A1 (B1 + B2) + A2 (B1 - B2))